Gender pay gap

-At Aldi we know that the success of our business is due to the dedication and commitment of our 33,000 colleagues across the UK, who deliver outstanding service to our customers every day.
+At Aldi we know that the success of our business is due to the dedication and commitment of our 36,000 colleagues across the UK, who deliver outstanding service to our customers every day.
+The effort they have put in to help feed the nation during the Covid-19 pandemic has only served to make that more apparent.

 We are one of the leading employers in the retail sector and are proud to offer fair, equitable pay to all colleagues.
 In fact, we are the UK’s best paying supermarket and our entire salary structure is designed with fairness in mind.

-At Aldi, your pay depends solely on the type of work you do and how long you have worked for the business.
+At Aldi, our colleagues’ pay depends solely on the type of work they do and how long they have worked for the business.

-A new Store Assistant, for example, will earn a market leading hourly rate of £9.40 nationally (£10.90 inside the M25) which rises according to length of service — no other factors, including gender, are considered.
-The same approach is followed for all roles at Aldi.
+A new Store Assistant, for example, will earn a market-leading hourly rate of £9.55 nationally (£11.07 inside the M25) which rises according to length of service.
+Like all roles at Aldi, no other factors are considered.

 We are proud that we pay men and women exactly the same for doing the same job.

-Gender pay gap vs. equal pay gap - what’s the dfference?
+Gender pay gap vs. equal pay gap - what’s the difference?

 Equal pay, on the other hand, is the legal requirement for men and women to be paid the same for performing the same work or work of equal value.